Red fox: Diet and hunting

 The red fox is an omnivore with a highly varied diet.

 It consumes over 300 animal species including small rodents like mice, ground squirrels, hamsters, gerbils, woodchucks, muskrats, voles, pocket gophers, deer mice, leporids, porcupines, raccoons, opossums, birds with passeriformes, galliformes and waterfowl predominating, reptiles, insects and invertebrates.
+In Doñana National Park, the European rabbit (Oryctolagus cuniculus) is a major prey item.
 It attacks young or small ungulates on rare occasions.

+In southern Italy, red foxes were observed eating pond slider eggs excavated from nests.

+Camera traps at an Australian rookery documented red foxes preying on flatback sea turtle eggs.
+The behavior of red foxes hunting wolf cubs was documented in Italy in 2025.

-It typically targets mammals with a weight of up to 3.5 kg and requires 500 g of food daily.
+The red fox typically targets mammals with a weight of up to 3.5 kg and requires 500 g of food daily.

-It hunts its preferred prey when abundant, but when not available, it can still sustain off different prey and even seeds and fruit.
+It hunts its preferred prey when it is abundant, but it can still survive on different prey, as well as seeds and fruit, when it is not available.
 It occasionally commits acts of surplus killing; during one breeding season, four red foxes were recorded to have killed around 200 black-headed gulls each, with peaks during dark, windy hours when flying conditions were unfavourable.
 Losses to poultry and penned game birds can be substantial because of this.
 In some areas, fruit amounts to 100% of its diet in autumn, including blueberry, blackberry, raspberry, cherry, persimmon, mulberry, apple, plum, grape and acorn.
 Other plant material includes grass, sedge and tuber.

-In southern Italy, red foxes were observed eating pond slider eggs excavated from nests.
-Camera traps at an Australian rookery documented red foxes preying on flatback sea turtle eggs.

 Visual cues are the most important ones for the hunting behaviour of the red fox.

 It prefers to hunt in the early morning hours before sunrise and late evening.
 Successful hunting in long vegetation or under snow appears to involve its alignment with the Earth's magnetic field.

 It typically forages alone, but occasionally aggregates in resource-rich environments.
 When hunting mouse-like prey, it first pinpoints the prey's location by sound, then leap, sailing high above the quarry, steering in mid-air with its tail before landing on target up to 5 m away.
 It feeds on carrion in the late evening hours and at night.
-It seem to dislike the taste of moles, but nonetheless catches them alive and presents them to its young for playing.
+It seems to dislike the taste of moles, but nonetheless catches them alive and presents them to its young for playing.
 It is possessive of its food and defends its catches even from dominant animals.